 - Target users: Include all users in your organization (Assuming all user mailboxes are licensed for Microsoft Defender for Office Plan 2)

 - If you want to target a specific department, you could import a CSV containing all the members of that department.
-To do this, run the following command in Graph PowerShell:
+To do this, run the following command in Graph PowerShell (or configure a dynamic Microsoft 365 group):

 Get-MgUser -All -Property "Department,UserPrincipalname" | Where-Object {$_.Department -eq "DepartmentNameHere"} | Select-Object UserPrincipalname | Export-CSV -Path <PATH> -NoTypeInformation

-- Exclude users: Import a CSV file that contains all your shared and room mailboxes (also specify your mail-enabled service accounts in this CSV file)
+- Excluded users: Import a CSV file that contains all your shared and room mailboxes (also specify your mail-enabled service accounts in this CSV file)

 - To export these RecipientTypes, you can run the following command in ExchangeOnline PowerShell: